 Another famous woman of the Ancient world was Hypatia (370?-415 AD).
 She was a mathematician, astronomer, and philosopher who lived in Alexandria in Egypt.

-Women’s Rights in the Middle Ages and 16th and 17th Century
+Women’s Rights in the Middle Ages

 In Saxon England (before the Norman Conquest in 1066) married women could own and inherit property.
 However, after the Norman Conquest in 1066, the idea of coverture developed.
 It meant the husband and wife were seen as one unit.
 So a married woman could not own property in her own name.